-Progress towards the identified outcomes will be shared with parents termly through the school reporting system, parents' evenings and termly PSP review meetings.
-Furthermore, there are a number of other opportunities to discuss and share progress (including celebratory events / texts home).
+Progress towards the identified outcomes and the impact of adjustments will be shared with parents termly through the school reporting system and parents' evenings.
+Furthermore, there are a number of other opportunities to discuss and share progress (including celebratory events / texts home / Celebration Worship).